kumeS/Helpful-scripts-for-creating-R-packages/README.md

 # Useful scripts for creating R packages

-- install a local R package on R (with deleting environment variables)
+- install a local R package on R (with deleting variables in your environment)

 ```r
 #XXX
 ```

-- reinstall a local R package on R (without deleting environment variables)
+- reinstall a local R package on R (without deleting any variables in your environment)

 ```r
 #XXX